Gestionnaire d'Infrastructure Unifié

 These separate bodies had previously been spun off in an attempt to comply with European laws on rail liberalisation, but were not fully independent, and SNCF continued to have a monopoly.
 They have also accumulated huge debts; RFF alone owes €32 billion.
 In October 2012, Frédéric Cuvillier, the French Minister for Transport, announced plans to combine rail infrastructure into a single organisation, Gestionnaire d'Infrastructure Unifié.
-Legislation is being discussed, and is expected to take effect at the start of 2015.
+Legislation was discussed, took effect at the start of 2015.